Can I be treated if I live overseas or am not a UK resident?

 - After investigation into the complaint, you will normally be sent a full reply within 20 working days with a full explanation of the results and any details of any action taken as consequence.
 It can take time to establish the facts and circumstances.
-If this is likely to take longer than 20 working days the Matron will advise you of this.
+If this is likely to take longer than 20 working days the chief nurse will advise you of this.

 - We meet with any staff concerned and take any remedial action as might be appropriate.

 We are a member of the Independent Sector Complaints Adjudication Service (ISCAS) and abide by its Code of Practice.
 If you are not satisfied with the way we have handled your complaint after receiving a full response you can contact ISCAS.